mikerenfro/openhpc-beyond-the-install-guide/notes/Making a login node.md

   POSTNETDOWN      = FALSE
 ```

-For disabling the `slurmd` service, we can take advantage of conditions in the `systemd` service file.
+For disabling the `slurmd` service on just the login node, we can take advantage of conditions in the `systemd` service file.
 Back on the login node as `root`, `systemctl edit slurmd`.
 Insert two lines between the lines of `### Anything between here...` and `### Lines below this comment...`: